Visiting Hong Kong on my trip around the world was a no-brainer.

 Growing up in the US, I loved playing arcade games as a kid, but it was an experience I left behind as I got older.

-This post was written by Dave, and brought to you by SLH, a great online source for finding hotels in Hong Kong.
+This post was brought to you by SLH, a great online source for finding hotels in Hong Kong.